The best time to visit the Great Smoky Mountains National Park is from June to mid November.

-The best time for horseback bridging in Great Smoky Mountains National Park is May to June.
+The best time for horseback bridging in the Smokys is from May to June.

 The cooler temperatures, coupled with the blooming wildflowers make the spring season an attractive time to ride through the park.
 It also happens to be one of the park’s low traffic seasons, freeing up trails for horses.

 Stables are located in Cades Cove, Smokemont, Smoky Mountain, and Sugarlands.
 Guided horseback rides are available from mid-March to late November.

 Best time to see waterfalls (July)